ProGenNo/ProHap_PeptideAnnotator/README.md

 - `sequence`: Amino acid sequence of the peptide
 - `possible_contaminant`: Is any of the matching proteins a contaminant?
 - `pep_type1`: Peptide classification based on the influence of genetic variation.
 The possible values are:
+    - _decoy_: peptide matches only decoy sequences and should be removed from further analysis
     - _contaminant_: peptide matches only contaminant sequences and should be removed from further analysis
     - _canonical_: peptide matches a canonical sequence in Ensembl, without the influence of any genetic variation
     - _single-variant_: peptide contains the product of the alternative allele for one genetic variant